cpjobling/eg-247-textbook/dft/2/worksheet13.md

 ## Time and Amplitude Scaling

-This is covered in the notes for this section.
+This is covered in the <a href="https://cpjobling.github.io/eg-247-textbook/dft/2/fft.html#frequency-and-amplitude-scaling">notes for this section</a>.

 +++ {"slideshow": {"slide_type": "slide"}}